akash425/zenner/README.md

 # Zenner - LoRaWAN Data Ingestion and Analytics Platform

 A comprehensive data pipeline system for ingesting, processing, and analyzing LoRaWAN uplink device data.
-The platform provides automated data ingestion, validation, transformation, and analytics capabilities with a RESTful API for accessing results.
+The platform provides automated data ingestion, validation, transformation, and analytics capabilities with a RESTful API and modern web interface for accessing results.

 ## Overview